About your author.

 All these interests converged in the world of crypto, which I discovered in 2012 and later became a builder, working as a founding member and Chief Strategy Officer at Aurora Labs, a blockchain that’s bringing Web3 to the masses.

 In 2023, I transitioned out of a full-time work, and began working in advisory roles at a number of start-ups.

 Investing from an early age was life-changing for me, and Money for Something is my attempt to publish a free, concise guide that can be read in an hour, and teaches all the fundamentals young people need to know to start down the path to financial freedom.
 It’s been praised by people like David Heinemeier Hansson and Derek Sivers.

-I’m a three-time European gold medalist in Brazilian Jiu-Jitsu, a martial art in which I received my black belt in 2011.
-That’s actually less impressive than it sounds, though, when you learn that BJJ first arrived to Europe in the early 2000s!
-I also enjoy hiking, mountain biking, and most recently, rock climbing.
+Outside of work, I’m a three-time European gold medalist in Brazilian Jiu-Jitsu, a martial art in which I received my black belt in 2011.
+I also enjoy outdoor activities like hiking, cycling, rock climbing, and snowshoeing.

 I value simplicity and authenticity, and love exploring the diverse experiences and cultures the world has to offer.

 Questions or comments? — Feel free to email me using the contact form below, or reach out on Twitter.